damonreeve/hyde/failover.md

 There are a number of different configurations that can be utilized when deploying Bidstream Optimizer.
 Choosing the right one depends on individual preference based on the level of control and risk mitigation you want to introduce.

-## Recommended architecture to mitigate risk
+## Recommended architecture - CNAME DNS

 The following architecture provides the highest level of control and flexibility for the both the client and Authenticated in managing all failover scenarios.